 - If your Courgettes are very watery, give them a squeeze in a tea towel before adding them to the muffin batter.

+Since this recipe contains no dairy products or eggs, it’s already extremely easy to make it suitable for vegans.
 Simply swap normal chocolate chips for dairy free chocolate and you’ve got yourself a vegan muffin!

 Can you freeze these chocolate Courgette muffins?